Desperate Characters (novel): Plot

 Sophie and Otto Bentwood are a childless, upper-middle class married couple who live in a brownstone in Brooklyn.
 She is a translator, he an attorney, currently preoccupied by the acrimonious break-up of his long-time business partnership.
 The action of the novel unfolds in a single long weekend following an incident in which a stray cat bites Sophie on the hand.
 Though she refuses to see a doctor, Sophie worries incessantly that she may have contracted rabies.

 Sophie attends a party, lunches with a friend, shops for kitchen appliances, and drives with Otto to their country home.
-On a night-time walk with Otto's partner, Charlie Russel, she inadvertently confesses to having had an affair.
+On a night-time walk with Otto's partner, Charlie Russell, she inadvertently confesses to having had an affair.
 A series of disquieting events – a rock thrown through a bedroom window, a mysterious phone call, the vandalism of the country house – unnerve the Bentwoods, heightening the fragility of their emotional states and their marriage.

 On Monday morning, Sophie announces aloud, with "extraordinary relief", "God, if I am rabid, I am equal to what is outside."
 Shortly afterwards, however, it is established that she is not rabid.
 Yet on the telephone to an acquaintance, Sophie lashes out; and when Otto arrives home from work, to a phone call from Charlie, he finally has an outburst of rage, hurling against the wall a bottle of ink with which Sophie had planned to write a letter to her mother.